Print Friendly PDF – Click Here

-BRING TO THE HOSPITAL: an overnight bag, chap stick, lotion, loose clothing, extra bras, underwear, mini-pads, your own pillow and pillowcase, notebook, pens/pencil, notes on labor and delivery, reading materials, games, cards, hair dryer, Your cell phone, camera, a disposable backup camera, notebook computer, IPad (or similar device) don’t forget battery chargers, money for the hospital snack bar, your Insurance card and your photo ID.
+BRING TO THE HOSPITAL: an overnight bag, chapstick, lotion, loose clothing, extra bras, underwear, mini-pads, your own pillow and pillowcase, notebook, pens/pencil, notes on labor and delivery, reading materials, games, cards, hairdryer, Your cell phone, camera, a disposable backup camera, notebook computer, IPad (or similar device) don’t forget battery chargers, money for the hospital snack bar, your Insurance card and your photo ID.

-CONTROL YOUR LABOR ENVIRONMENT: You may control the lighting (dim or bright), music (bring your own) or other aspects of the environment if deemed safe by those caring for you.
+CONTROL YOUR LABOR ENVIRONMENT: You may control the lighting (dim or bright), music (bring your own), or other aspects of the environment if deemed safe by those caring for you.
 The labor room has an unsecured wireless network.

 EATING, DRINKING: bring two bottles (2 Liters) of your favorite flavor of Gatorade energy drink – NOT the low-calorie version.
-During normal labor we encourage Popsicles, Italian Ice, Honey (bring a spoon) ice chips and sips of clear liquids (apple, grape, cranberry juice) Eating is currently prohibited for the laboring mother.
+During normal labor, we encourage Popsicles, Italian Ice, Honey (bring a spoon) ice chips and sips of clear liquids (apple, grape, cranberry juice) Eating is currently prohibited for the laboring mother.
 Smoking is prohibited on hospital grounds.

 WALKING IN EARLY LABOR: After you have been evaluated, if it is felt that it will be safe for you (and the baby) to be up and walking around in early labor, you may do so if you wish.
-Once in full active labor you may sit up if desired (on a birthing ball if you want).
+Once in full active labor, you may sit up if desired (on a birthing ball if you want).
 You may walk to the bathroom if able.
 I do NOT want or allow patients to walk the halls during advanced active labor.

 NATURAL CHILDBIRTH TECHNIQUES: It is your personal decision whether to use pain medications as your labor progresses.
 I strongly encourage relaxation, visual focusing, controlled meditative breathing, massage, and other well recognized prepared childbirth techniques.
 Our birthing bed allows great flexibility in positioning for labor and delivery.
 You can even achieve a sitting position if wish.

 HUSBAND AND/OR SUPPORT PERSON IN LABOR AND DELIVERY ROOM: One or two support people are strongly encouraged.
 Occasionally a third support person is allowed if you very much want them present.
 There are very good reasons to limit the number of people present in the room.
-Please discuss with us if you have questions.
-In true emergencies or other unusual situations All unnecessary people may be asked to step out of the room.
+Please discuss this with us if you have any questions.
+In true emergencies or other unusual situations, All unnecessary people may be asked to step out of the room.